cdktf/cdktf-provider-google/docs/computeBackendService.go.md

 Specifies the balancing mode for this backend.

 For global HTTP(S) or TCP/SSL load balancing, the default is UTILIZATION.
-Valid values are UTILIZATION, RATE (for HTTP(S)) and CONNECTION (for TCP/SSL).
+Valid values are UTILIZATION, RATE (for HTTP(S)), CUSTOM_METRICS (for HTTP(s)) and CONNECTION (for TCP/SSL).

 See the [Backend Services Overview](https://cloud.google.com/load-balancing/docs/backend-service#balancing-mode) for an explanation of load balancing modes.
-Default value: "UTILIZATION" Possible values: ["UTILIZATION", "RATE", "CONNECTION"]
+Default value: "UTILIZATION" Possible values: ["UTILIZATION", "RATE", "CONNECTION", "CUSTOM_METRICS"]

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.24.0/docs/resources/compute_backend_service#balancing_mode ComputeBackendService#balancing_mode}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.25.0/docs/resources/compute_backend_service#balancing_mode ComputeBackendService#balancing_mode}

 ---